xiaobingling93-pixel/openeuler-virtCCA_sdk/README.en.md

 # virtCCA_sdk

 ## Description
-The software development kit of virtCCA (virtualized ARM confidential computing architecture with trustzone), such as remote attestation, derived key based on hardware etc.
+The software development kit of virtCCA (virtualized ARM confidential computing architecture with TEE), such as remote attestation, derived key based on hardware etc.

 ## Operating System
 Supporting the openEuler series of operating systems under the Kunpeng architecture.